Assassination of George I of Greece: Assassination

 King George I of Greece (c.
 1910).

 Eager to leverage his popularity to solidify his dynasty, George I decided to abdicate in favor of his son, Crown Prince Constantine.
-During his stay in Thessaloniki, the king announced to his family his intention to step down on his upcoming golden jubilee in October.
+During his stay in Thessaloniki, the King announced to his family his intention to step down on his upcoming golden jubilee in October.
 He cited his declining vigor as the reason for his decision and believed that Constantine, with his ideal age and stature, was ready to take over the throne.

 On March 18, 1913, King George I took his usual afternoon walk in the streets of Thessaloniki with his aide-de-camp, Ioannis Frangoudis.
 He moved around almost unprotected, just as he had done in Athens since the beginning of his reign.
-Despite advice from his advisors, the king preferred minimal protection, only allowing two gendarmeries to follow at a distance.
-They strolled near the White Tower and discussed the king's upcoming visit to the German battlecruiser Goeben.
+Despite advice from his advisors, the King preferred minimal protection, only allowing two gendarmes to follow at a distance.
+They strolled near the White Tower and discussed the King's upcoming visit to the German battlecruiser Goeben.
 However, as they reached the corner of Vasilissis Olgas and Agia Triada streets, they were unexpectedly approached by Alexandros Schinas, a presumed Greek anarchist, around 43 years old.